Ultimagen/VariantCalling/README.md

 ## Setup
 1. Make sure git-lfs is installed on your system if you want to clone test resources along with the code (https://git-lfs.github.com/)
-1. Clone VariantCalling repository to e.g. `software\VariantCalling`
+1. Clone VariantCalling repository to e.g. `software/VariantCalling`
 1. Create the three conda environments:
    * `conda env create -f setup/environment.yml`
    * `conda env create -f setup/other_envs/ucsc.yml`